Mycenaean Greece: Art and pottery

 Most of the finest Mycenaean art comes under the immediate suspicion of either being Minoan art actually imported from Crete, or produced on the mainland by Cretan or Cretan-trained artists.
 This is less true of pottery, although the (very untypical) Mycenaean palace amphora with octopus (NAMA 6725) clearly derives directly from the Minoan "Marine Style", and it ceases to be the case after about 1350 BC.
 Some works appear to have subjects adjusted to warlike Mycenaean tastes, although the distinctively Minoan subject of bull-leaping also appears.
 The production of luxury art for, and probably often in, the Minoan palaces was already a well-established tradition when Mycenaean elites became customers, and was perhaps more integrated into Minoan religion and culture than it ever became in Mycenaean Greece.
+Overall, however, as Helle Lambridis has argued, there is a marked absence of references to human life in Mycenaean art, including the tendency to judge or measure everything based on an anthropocentric view of the world, as the subjects are mainly taken from nature, with plants and animals playing a very important role in it (just like in Cretan art), and humans being depicted significantly smaller than them.